Task & Workflow Engine¶

 Non-terminal states

-BLOCKED, FAILED, and INTERRUPTED are non-terminal:
+BLOCKED, FAILED, INTERRUPTED, SUSPENDED, and AUTH_REQUIRED are

 - BLOCKED returns to